 To get the hiring manager’s name you can either look up the job posting details on the company website/LinkedIn careers or even use your friends/colleagues network to access the information.

-Correct and Incorrect Examples:
+Correct and Incorrect Examples in a Cover Letter:

 Strategically incorporating keywords from the organization’s mission statement (which will be readily available online)